mlin901/theDopeOnDev/README.md

 ## Description

-The Dope on Dev site enables you to view, add, and edit blog posts.
+This app enables you to view, add, and edit blog posts.
 This app follows the MVC paradigm and uses the following technologies:

 - [Node.js](https://nodejs.org/), which is the JavaScript runtime used for the server
 - The [mysql2](https://www.npmjs.com/package/mysql2) npm package (a "Node.js driver for MySQL) to interface with the MySQL database